sax/iterative-soa/talk.md

 * One giant, completely tangled Rails codebase
   * vendored Rails with custom non-forward-compatible changes
 * Code terminally tangled
-* Five-six teams all cramming features in as fast as they could code
+* Five teams all cramming features in as fast as they could write code
   * Code branches diverging for months at a time in complete isolation
   * People working on completely unrelated features were almost guaranteed to generate code conflicts

+---

-* Releases a nightmare
+# Releases a nightmare
 * Monthly when I started
 * Eventually weekly
 * Change list for each deploy had to be distributed to and explained to executives
 * Deploys often took multiple hours
 * Annual code-freeze where deployments stopped for three months

 ---